guillaume-kermorgant/EcoStream-environment-setup/tofu-infrastructure-provisioning/Readme.md

 ### Provide other Users access to the cluster

-TODO: create an Ansible playbook to handle these steps
+**The following steps can be automatically done by executing the Ansible playbook from ../ansible-environment-configuration**

 **[DEPRECATED]** ~~You can modify the `aws-auth` ConfigMap from the `kube-system` namespace to provide IAM Users or Roles with access to the EKS cluster.~~